We know we all love tea; it is one of the world’s favorite drink. Black and green teas are up right up there, enjoyed by billions of people every day.

 Green Tea’s Benefits

 As we’ve seen, green tea’s lack of processing and oxidation means that it retains more of those valuable catechins.
-They work to eliminate the free radicals, which lead to cell aging and death.
+Does this mean that green tea is better than black tea?
+Well, catechins work to eliminate the free radicals, which lead to cell aging and death.

 Further to this, matcha green tea is even better as it also uses the whole leaf, ground up and dissolved in the tea, so nothing is lost.

 Combined with EGCG, the tannins in green tea can help to combat viruses.
-They protect the cell walls from limiting transmission.
+They protect the cell walls and limit the harmful particles’ transmission.

 In terms of caffeine, green tea’s benefits share those of black tea.
 Although it contains slightly less (25–40mg and 40–60mg for matcha), there is variation and overlap between the types depending on the soil, climate and height the leaves are grown at.